CaesarXInsanium/CaesarXInsanium/resume.md

   - want to make a game
 - C
   - GCC gang
-  - love the ability to shoot myself in the foot wether I want to or not
+  - love the ability to shoot myself in the foot whether I want to or not
   - Using this language to learn computer science and to master programming
-  - want to develop on linux kernel
+  - want to develop on Linux kernel
 - Python
   - first language
   - was easy to learn, but dynamic typing was not for me.